-Withdrawal of consent to adoption by children over 14 years of age
+Revocation of consent to adoption by children over 14 years of age

-In principle, the consentof salyates of the mother, father and child are required for adoption.
-It is irrelevant whether it is an adoption by a new family (foreign adoption) or by a step-parent (stepchild adoption).
-For children under the age of 14, only the person (or only the person) who represents (or represents) the person who represents (or represents) them by law can give their consent.
-For older children, as a rule, only the child can give his or her consent.
-However, it then requires the consent of the person or persons legally responsible for it.
-As long as the court has not yet ruled on adoption, a child 14 years or older can revoke their consent to their adoption.
-This is also possible if the legal representative has given the consent for the child and the child has later turned 14 years old, but only if the adoption has not yet been completed.
-The child can revoke the consent alone.
-It does not need permission to do so.
+In principle, the consent of the mother, father and child is required for adoption.
+Here it is irrelevant whether it is an adoption by a new family (external adoption) or by a step-parents (stepchild adoption).
+For children under the age of 14, only the person (or can only the persons) who legally represents (or represents) can give consent.
+For older children, as a rule, only the child himself can declare consent.
+However, it then requires the consent of the person(s) legally representing it.
+As long as the court has not yet ruled on the adoption, a child who is 14 years of age or older can revoke his consent to his adoption.
+This is also possible if the legal representative has given consent for the child and the child has later turned 14 years old, but only if the adoption has not yet been completed.
+The child can withdraw consent on his or her own.
+No permission is required for this.
 Why the child wants to revoke the consent does not matter.
-A form is required for the withdrawal of consent.
-The revocation must be "publicly certified".
-This certificate can be carried out in a notary's office or in a youth office.
-The registration in the Youth Office is free of charge.
-There are costs for the certificate in a notary's office.
+A form is required for the revocation of consent.
+The revocation must be "publicly notarized".
+This notarization can be done in a notary's office or in a youth welfare office.
+The notarization in the Youth Welfare Office is free of charge.
+There are costs for notarization in a notary's office.

 For the notarization, the identity must be proven so that it is clear that the child should be adopted and not someone else revokes the consent.
 A child who is 16 years of age or older can present their identity card.
 A child who is younger should clarify with the place where the certificate is to be recorded how he can prove his identity.